A Place-Based Partnership Model

 Working Farmland Partnership

-Farm to Farmer currently serves Pierce and King Counties of Washington State.
-Our work in King County is guided by the shared goals of the Working Farmland Partnership, a group of stakeholders working to ensure a farming future in King County by keeping land in production and increasing land access for new and expanding producers.
-By leveraging land-matching tools like Farm to Farmer, and through personalized, location-based matching and coaching, the Working Farmland Partnership helps landowners put their farmable land into production and farmers find the right properties for their businesses.
-This collaboration — in its pilot year — is led by PCC Farmland Trust, SnoValley Tilth, King County, and King Conservation District.
+Though Farm to Farmer serves the entire state of Washington, our work in King County is guided by the shared goals of the Working Farmland Partnership, a group of stakeholders aiming to ensure a farming future in King County by keeping land in production and increasing land access for farmers.
+By leveraging land access programs like Farm to Farmer, and through personalized technical support, the Working Farmland Partnership helps landowners put their farmable land into production and farmers find, evaluate, and prepare the right properties for their businesses.
+Members of the collaboration include: Washington Farmland Trust, SnoValley Tilth, King County, Viva Farms, American Farmland Trust, International Rescue Committee’s New Roots Program, Tilth Alliance, and King Conservation District.